Overnight Oats Recipe

 Best of all there is no cooking required to make or eat overnight oatmeal!

-• Oats are high in fiber – a half-cup servings packs in 4 grams of fiber.
+• Oats are high in fiber – a half-cup serving packs in 4 grams of fiber.
 Four grams of fiber is 14% of your daily requirement.

 • Oatmeal is good for your health – the beta-glucan in oatmeal has been shown to reduce cholesterol levels by 5 to 10 percent according to a story in the Journal of Nutrition and Metabolism.

-Different oatmeal performs slightly different.
-Let’s talk about this quickly.
-The preferred type of oatmeal is the old fashioned kind, that’s the kind you need to cook for about 3 minutes.
-You can use instant oatmeal, rolled oats, or even steel-cut oats.
+Different oats perform slightly differently.
+The preferred type of oatmeal is the old-fashioned kind.
+To make overnight oats, you can use instant oatmeal, rolled oats, or even steel-cut oats.
 The textures will vary.

 • Instant Oats – these are naturally thin, and these work well if you have never tried making oatmeal this way.
 The thin flakes absorb the liquid and these tend to be softer than rolled oats.

-• Old Fashioned – these are perfect for your overnight breakfast, they do absorb the milk but tend to be denser, and have a nice texture when you dig into your oatmeal.
+• Old Fashioned Rolled Oats – these are perfect for your overnight breakfast, they do absorb the milk but tend to be denser and have a nice texture when you dig into your oatmeal.

 • Steel-cut oats – Since steel-cut oats are as close as you can get to nature, they aren’t rolled and processed like other oatmeal.
 It takes the liquid longer to penetrate the oatmeal, so you will want to soak this type of oatmeal for longer.
 Make sure you let these soak for at least 10 hours before enjoying them.
 They will be super crunchy on day one, but they can be enjoyed for several days after making them.